-Of the three ethical philosophies, which do you believe is most often applied to

-- business settings?

-- In accounting?

-- In auditing?
+Of the three ethical philosophies, which do you believe is most often applied to: - business settings? - In accounting? - In auditing?
 Are ethical philosophies relevant to the practicalities of Global business?
 If not, why not?

-Examine your answer in relation to your understanding of the basic ethical philosophies.
+The cumous philosophies reference to the practiculates of Global cusiness.
+If not, why not Examine your answer in relation to your understanding of the basic ethical philosophies.